re-plicate/re-plicate.github.io/contents/home.md

 </a>
 </div>

 I am a researcher and engineer with a strong background in industrial engineering and mechanical engineering.
 I obtained my bachelor's and master's degrees from **Hunan University** and conducted research at **The Hong Kong University of Science and Technology (HKUST)**.
-Currently, I serve as an **IoT Architect** at a leading semiconductor company, where I design and implement intelligent systems for industrial applications.
-I am actively seeking **PhD opportunities** to further advance my research in ubiquitous computing and spatial-temporal learning.
+Currently, I serve as an **IoT Architect** at a leading semiconductor company, where I design and implement cloud-edge multi-agent systems for applications.
+I am actively seeking **PhD opportunities** to further advance my research in ubiquitous computing and human-centered systems.

 ---